Dupont2001/BIManalyst_g_24/A3/README_A3.md

 # Step 2: Prepare the IFC file: Make sure that you valied IFC-file with beams defined and that the file path in the script match the location of your IFC-file.
 # Step 3: Run the script in Python: Open Python and execute it.
 The script will output the surface load for each beam.

+# What Advanced Building Design Stage (A,B,C or D) would your tool be usefuL?
+# Stage C (Technical Design): The tool is most useful during Stage C, where detailed load calculations and structural checks are essential before finalizing designs.

+# Which subjects might use it?
+# Structural Engineering: To verify beam loads and structural safety.
+# Architecture: To ensure design compatibility with structural requirements.
+# Construction Management: To confirm design feasibility and material needs.

+# What information is required in the model for your tool to work?
+# Beam Geometry: Length and cross-sectional area.
+Material Properties: Density and type.
+Property Sets: Beam dimensions and material assignments in IfcPropertySets.